GA-map® includes

 GA-map® utilizes well-established molecular lab techniques and instruments commonly used in clinical laboratories.
 DNA extracted from the samples does not require extensive processing or library preparation, allowing for complete analysis from sample to result in 1-2 days.

-The GA-map® assay uses a selection of 48 probes targeting >300 bacteria on different taxonomic levels.
-Samples from a normobiotic reference population were used to develop a dysbiosis model with a bacterial profile and dysbiosis index score output.
+GA-map® Dysbiosis Test assay uses a selection of 48 probes targeting >300 bacteria on different taxonomic levels.
+Samples from a normobiotic reference population were used to develop a dysbiosis model with a bacterial profile and Dysbiosis Index score output.

-The GA-map® assay is documented and standardized for clinical routine testing and provides standardized, easy to interpret results.
+GA-map® Dysbiosis Test is well documented and standardized for clinical routine testing and provideshighly repeatable, easy to interpret results.

 The GA-map® Dysbiosis Test is designed to diagnose and characterize dysbiosis from a fecal sample.
 The test has been validated using independent cohorts of healthy volunteers, IBS and IBD patients.

-The technology utilizes amplification of the 16S rRNA gene, present in all bacteria, for simultaneous detection of 48 clinically relevant bacteria markers.
+The test was developed using the GA-map® technology, utilizing amplification of the 16S rRNA gene, present in all bacteria, for simultaneous detection of 48 clinically relevant bacteria markers.

 The GA-map® Dysbiosis Test reagent kit contains all the reagents required for the analysis.
 Additional kits are required for gDNA isolation and quantification.

-The unique, patented algorithm in the GA-map® software calculates the dysbiosis index, several functional bacteria profiles and the relative abundance of 48 clinically relevant bacteria for each sample.
+The unique, patented algorithm in the GA-map® software calculates the Dysbiosis Index, several functional bacteria profiles and relative abundance of 48 clinically relevant bacteria for each sample.

 The results are presented in an easy-to-read report form generated by the GA-map® software.
 Alternatively, the results can be exported via a LIMS software and used to generate customized report forms.

-See an example of a report form here: Link to report form pdf
+See an example of the report form here: Report form pdf